allenjromano/digitalpedagogy2019/week1.md

 ### Teaching and Learning Centers:

-FSU's center is building up but is still in its infancy (or rebirth). (https://teaching.fsu.edu/) (Links to an external site.)
-So it is worth looking good teaching and learning center resources from other universities that have real support for pedagogy:
+FSU's center is building up but is still in its infancy (or rebirth). (https://teaching.fsu.edu/) So it is worth looking good teaching and learning center resources from other universities that have real support for pedagogy:

 big list here: https://cte.ku.edu/other-teaching-centers